yibaben/BloombergDataWareHouse/Readme.md

 #### Technology Used
 - SPRINGBOOT
-- POSTGRES
+- POSTGRESQL
 - DOCKER
+- JUNIT
+- SWAGGER

 # Project Packages
-#### Resource
+#### Controller REST API Endpoints
-- POST - /api/v1/fxDeals - The endpoint saves the fx deal to the DB
+- POST - http://localhost:5000/api/v1/forexDeals/create/and/save - The endpoint create and saves a unique forex deal to the Database
-- GET - /api/v1/fxDeals/{{dealId}} - The endpoint Get an fx deal by id retrieves a list of fxDeals from the DB
+- GET - http://localhost:5000/api/v1/forexDeals/get/by/uniqueId/{{uniqueId}} - The endpoint Gets a forex deal by uniqueId from the Database
-- GET - /api/v1/fxDeals -  The endpoint retrieves a list of fxDeals from the DB with pagination
+- GET - http://localhost:5000/api/v1/forexDeals/get/all -  The endpoint retrieves a list of all forexDeals from the Database with pagination

-### Service and Impl
+### Service and Implementations
 - The business logic is in the serviceImpl package in the service package.
 The service class is an interface that implements the serviceImpl class.

 #### Model